WEIRDLAND: Analysis of Twin Peaks The Return, Rock Muses

 Henry Diltz (film editor and photographer): When it came time to record the pivotal track When The Music’s Over, Morrison insisted the whole track be played live in the studio.
 The band acquiesced, then sat there for more than 12 hours waiting for him to show up.
 He never did.
 Instead, he phoned the studio at 3am and spoke to Robby Krieger.
 “We’re in trouble here,” Jim told Robby.
 Morrison and his girlfriend Pam Courson were tripping on strong acid and wanted Krieger to drive them to nearby Griffith Park where they could “cool out”.
 Later we decided we needed a beer so we drove around Skid row and came upon the Hard Rock Cafe.
 The original one, way before the chain.
 We had a wild few hours buying drinks, hearing stories and laughing.
 Years later Peter Morton and Ian Schrager decided to start their chain Hard Rock Cafe, inspired by the Morrison Hotel cover.
 As a result of doing this cover I made a friend and drinking buddy in Jim Morrison and spent many afternoons discussing things that matter in the bar of Xavier Cugat's restaurant.
 We both loved film and he was editing his film in the same building I was making the Crosby, Stills, Nash and Young documentary.
 Coincidently, it's also the building where Jim Morrison's girlfriend Pam Courson had her clothing store, Themis.
 I remember nights after hours on the floor of the mirrored and feather walls with Pam and Jim.
 Talking and laughing.
 How sweet it was.
 The coincidence is that, unknown to me or Jim, Pam and my wife at the time had been the two rebel girls in junior and senior high in the heart of uberconservative Orange County.
 Wow!
 Coincidence?
 I think not!"

 Marianne & Leonard: Words of Love (2020), a documentary directed by Nick Broomfiled, is an in-depth look at the relationship between the late musician Leonard Cohen and his Norwegian muse Marianne Ihlen.
-Cohen ballads from this time reflected what was happening: "So Long Marianne" and "Hey, That's No Way to Say Goodbye."
-In his dying moments Leonard recognised the value of his connection with Marianne.
+Leonard Cohen's ballad songs from this time reflected what was happening: "So Long Marianne" and "Hey, That's No Way to Say Goodbye."
+In his dying moments Leonard Cohen recognised the value of his deep connection with Marianne Ihlen and sent her a farewell letter when she was in the hospital.
 "Dearest Marianne, I'm just a little behind you, close enough to take your hand.
 This old body has given up, just as yours has too, and the eviction notice is on its way any day now.
 I've never forgotten your love and your beauty.
-But you know that.
+But you already know that.
 I don't have to say any more.
-Safe travels old friend.
-See you down the road.
-Love and gratitude, Leonard" Source: www.spiritualityandpractice.com
+Safe travels, old friend.
+I'll see you down the road.
+Love and gratitude always, Leonard."
+Source: www.spiritualityandpractice.com

 No comments :